Udbhav227/College-Assignments/README.md

 # 📚 ITER Laboratory Assignments Repository

-Solutions for our college's DSA and ICP lab assignments are available in this repository.
+Solutions for our college's lab assignments are available in this repository.
 Each assignment is organized into its respective folder.

 ![](https://komarev.com/ghpvc/?username=Udbhav227&abbreviated=true)